aditya-manit/cloudskew-landing/docs/frequently-asked-questions.md

 Login to the CloudSkew app.
 Then click on the `my user account` icon on the left-side vertical menu.

-### What are the key differences between the FREE and PROFESSIONAL plans?

-With the FREE plan, you can only create up to 3 diagrams and diagram templates.

-However, with the PROFESSIONAL plan, you can create unlimited diagrams and diagram templates.

-A detailed pricing page will be created soon to explain the granular differences between these plans.

 ### Why am I being redirected to stripe.com for payments?

 For simplified & secure billing, CloudSkew has partnered with [Stripe](https://www.stripe.com/), one of the world's leading online payment processors.
 CloudSkew's billing & customer portals are hosted on stripe.com.